 Almost instantly, you regret not getting your hiking pole, because that is how one checks for the quality of Chadar formation.

 You move quickly from that place and look for another rock to place the product on.

-While all this had been happening, the sun has sneakily slipped behind the mountains, and you chase the fag end of daylight with the remaining ambient light.
+While all this had been happening, the sun sneakily slipped behind the mountains, and you then chase the fag end of daylight with the remaining ambient light.